Kodiak, Alaska: Health care

 Kodiak has robust primary care, led by Kodiak Area Native Association, a Tribal Health Organization with HRSA support that sees Native and Non-Native persons around the island, and Kodiak Community Health Center with smaller primary care practices in Kodiak.
 Specialty medical services are intermittently available at Kodiak Area Native Association and at Providence Kodiak Island Medical Center.
 Hospital and emergency care are provided at Providence Kodiak Island Medical Center, the only hospital on Kodiak Island.
 Individuals located in the smaller surrounding communities are cared for in small village clinics and, when critically ill, may be airlifted into Kodiak via helicopter or air ambulance due to remoteness and lack of roads.

 Energy

-Most electrical energy for the city is provided from the Terror Lake Hydroelectric Generating Station owned by the Kodiak Electrical Association.
-Substantial amounts of energy are also provided by wind turbines and by diesel generators.
-There are six wind turbines that supply up to 1.5 MW each and have a blade length of 38.5 meters and overall height of 118.5 meters.
+Because the City of Kodiak is situated on an island 90 miles southwest of the Kenai Peninsula, the community is unable to access Alaska's main "railbelt" electric grid.
+Instead, the city uses a utility distribution microgrid to supply power to residents and businesses on the island.
+The Kodiak Electrical Association (KEA) uses nearly 100% renewable energy, mostly from a combination of hydroelectric and wind generation.
+In the winter months if hydroelectric generation becomes difficult, Kodiak may use diesel generators to supplement energy needs.